mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 Notice: In order to speed up testing you should not have too many DICOM files in the data directory.

-Use the status command to see the current settings of your project
+Use the status command to see the current settings of your project.
+This call will simply print out the hidden config file in the .rpp directory.
 ```
 rpp status
 ```